-Term Definition Federal Data Services Hub The hub will provide one connection to the common federal data sources.
+Term Definition Federal Data Services Hub A hub that connects to common federal data sources.
 These data sources are used to verify a customer's application information such as income, benefits, citizenship and immigration status.
-State Data Services Hub The hub will provide one connection to the common state data sources.
+A hub that connects to common state data sources.
 These data sources are used to verify a customer's application information.